Elfonnzo/Linux-Packet-Cap/Alert ticket.md

 ## **Task 1: Identify Network Interfaces**

-1. First the `ifconfig` command is used to list available network interfaces.
+1. First the `sudo ifconfig` command is used to list available network interfaces.
    - This displays `eth0` as the primary Ethernet interface and `lo` as the loopback interface for internal communications.